xakur/soppusite/_posts/2023-08-24-3-reasons-being-stubborn-is-a-good-thing.md

 Being firm in your beliefs can also help you to have less decision-making dilemmas.
 Moreover, when your beliefs are able to guide and help you reach a decision, you will have less difficulty in making up your mind.
 You’re normally clear of what you want to do and you won’t ponder too much over it.
 It saves you time too.

-### 3. You know what you want and follow your heart
+### 3. You know what you want and follow your heart.

 At the end of the day, you only need to follow your heart and mind.